FerencDenes/protex-take-home/Readme.md

 <img width="1600" height="900" alt="image" src="https://github.com/user-attachments/assets/3dc9f808-3e01-47c0-be94-b83bacb292eb" />

 ## Environment

 All the below should be started from the project's top level directory.

-I have used the certificates, server address from my own IoT Core setup for communication.
+I have used the certificates, server address from my own AWS IoT Core setup for communication.

 In order to run the solution you should have the certifications: https://docs.aws.amazon.com/iot/latest/developerguide/device-certs-create.html